-- 8.21 Victimisation occurs when one person subjects, or threatens to subject, another person to some form of detriment or harm because that person has asserted a right (for example, that person has exercised their right to lodge a harassment complaint, or supported someone else's complaint of a similar nature). - 8.22 TA will take all necessary steps to ensure that people involved in a complaint are not victimised for coming forward or providing assistance.
+- 8.21 Victimisation occurs when one person subjects, or threatens to subject, another person to some form of detriment or harm because that person has or intends to make a complaint or lawful disclosure under a Tennis Australia national policy, applicable legislation or by supporting another person taking such action (for example, that person has exercised their right to lodge a harassment complaint under this Policy, or supported someone else's complaint of a similar nature). - 8.22 TA will take all necessary steps to ensure that people involved in a complaint are not victimised for coming forward or providing assistance.
 Individuals have the option to report a complaint of victimisation to TAs whistle-blower service confidentially (see TAs Whistle-blower Policy).
 Conduct which amounts to victimisation is a breach of this Policy and will not be tolerated.
 There are Federal laws which may protect a person from being victimised for making a complaint.